 84% of Canadians believe tourism is important to the Canadian economy.

-How many overseas tourists are in Canada?
+How many overseas tourists visit Canada every year?